Gravitational constant

 The gravitational constant is presented in most

-it is included in the equations of the general relativity, the gravitoelectromagnetism
+included in equations of general relativity, gravitoelectromagnetism

-and the covariant theory of gravitation,
+and covariant theory of gravitation,

 field.
 The gravitational constant and its coupling

-constant have such values that the gravitational
+constant have such values that gravitational interaction

-than the weak, electromagnetic, and strong interactions.
+weak, electromagnetic, and strong interactions.

 In the theory of Infinite Hierarchical